 Devon days out with your dog

-National Trust properties are usually dog friendly, welcoming dogs in the grounds if not in the stately homes!
-The closest to us is Finch Foundry, in the village of Sticklepath.
+- National Trust properties usually welcome dogs in their grounds .
+The closest to Wheatland Farm is Finch Foundry, in the village of Sticklepath.
 It’s the last working water powered forge in England.
-There are nice walks along the edge of Dartmoor here too, and once again, dog friendly pubs.
+There are nice walks here too, and dog friendly pubs.

-The Big Sheep, near Bideford, is a family ‘play park’ type day out where there’s plenty of shaded parking and some kennels where you can leave your dog if it’s hot.
+- The Big Sheep, near Bideford, is a family ‘play park’ type day out where there’s plenty of shaded parking and some kennels where you can leave your dog if it’s hot.

 - My mates bring their own beds and usually a throw for furniture – spoils the fun for other dogs if you ask me, but apparently some people don’t like doggy sofas.
 Strange these humans…